Square Register Review

 - Access to App Marketplace

+While Square is already doing quite well in the market, its recent addition, Square Register, looks to turn the company into the Amazon.com of point of sale systems — at least as far as convenience is concerned.
 Square has been one of the most popular credit card processors and point of sale systems for small and mid-sized retailers almost from the moment it came on the scene in 2009.
 The company’s namesake card readers are ubiquitous at farmer’s markets, cafes, trendy clothing stores, and even gas stations.
 Square’s appeal is pretty simple.
 It’s affordable with an easy-to-understand pricing structure, and its point of sale is intuitive and loaded with features that are difficult to find at that price point.
-While Square is already doing quite well in the market, its newest addition, Square Register, looks to turn the company into the Amazon.com of point of sale systems — at least as far as convenience is concerned.

-Square Register is a fully integrated point of sale system that you can pull out of the box and have up and running in a matter of minutes.
-Register comes with a slick, large touchscreen that is easy for employees to navigate.
-It also features a customer-facing screen which gives said customers the ability to see what they’re purchasing, view the total cost, and either scan or insert their cards.
+Square Register POS is a fully integrated point of sale system that you can pull out of the box and have up and running in a matter of minutes.
+Square Register comes with a slick, large touchscreen that is easy for employees to navigate.
+It also features a customer-facing screen that gives said customers the ability to see what they’re purchasing, to view the total cost, and scan or insert their cards.

-It’s obvious that Square is pushing to make Register its go to POS product now — Register has lower processing fees compared to Square’s iPad POS and Square for Retail while maintaining a robust feature set.
-Square Register is frankly impressive and will appeal to vendors who want a simple, all-in-one solution.
+It’s evident that Square is pushing to make Register its go-to POS product now — it will soon be capable of running all of Square’s current POS systems (Square for Retail, Square for Restaurants, and Square POS).
+Square Register is frankly impressive and will appeal to vendors that want a simple, all-in-one solution.
 With the ability to easily plug in additional compatible hardware, an improved interface, and one of the best processing systems on the market, Square Register is positioned to make an immediate impact.

 Table of Contents